SayedAliMortazavian/Git-Hub-Repo/Data-Analytic-and-Decision-Science/Core Analytics and BI Skills/Advanced-Excel-Analytics/Excel_dashboard_design_and_data_prep/README.md

 - It is designed as a scalable, reusable tool that can be adapted for other retail or sales environments.
 - No real company data is used; all data and scenarios are fictional for educational and demonstration purposes.

----

-## File Details

-- Filename: `SmartPlay_Regional_Sales_Dashboard.xlsx`
-- Excel Version: Compatible with Microsoft Excel 2016 and later
-- File Size: ~2 MB

----

-## Contact & Further Info

-For questions or to discuss the techniques used in this project, please contact:

-**Ali [Your Last Name]**
-Business Analytics & Intelligence Enthusiast
-Email: ali.email@example.com
-LinkedIn: linkedin.com/in/ali-analytics

----

-*Thank you for reviewing this project.
-I look forward to discussing how I can contribute to advanced analytics research and practice.*